Hare & Tortoise Prototype.

 Abacus/Rio Grande

-When Ravensburger inexplicably ceased publication in 1999 Joe Nikisch of Abacus Games undertook its republication in Germany.
-To avoid copying Ravensburg Ruritanian Joe commissioned an updated design that managed to combine fantasy with modernity, hard though it may be to envisage racing drivers subsisting on carrots and lettuces.
+When Ravensburger inexplicably ceased publication in 1999 I was approached by Joe Nikisch of Abacus Games for the right to republication in Germany.
+To avoid copying Ravensburg Ruritanian they commissioned an updated design that managed to combine fantasy with modernity, hard though it may be to envisage racing drivers subsisting on carrots and lettuces.
 Abacus sub-licensed to Rio Grande for the US edition.

 Back to Ravensburger